IonicaBizau/tithe/README.md

   -a, --all                        Display all events.
   -c, --currency <currency>        Sets the currency.
   -y, --pay                        Mark everything as paid.
+  -t, --tithe-path <path>          Use a different tithe json file path.
   -h, --help                       Displays this help.
   -v, --version                    Displays version information.